Argimlas/swh/content/posts/instruction-bar-terminals/index.md

    | ![img5](5V-line.JPG) |
    | :-: |
    | *blue: VIN-wire, black: gnd-wire* |

+   If you directly solder the 9V Battery clips onto the breadboard it would be black on gnd and red on VIN.

 5. Next you should solder the radio-module.
    1. Solder the 100 µF Capacitor onto the module. :warning: be carefull so that the white side of the capacitor is connected to the gnd pin of the radio-module